SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.12.md

 <!-- MR 10.2.0 [CU9] - FR 10.2.12 -->

-In Visio pages displayed in web apps, in some cases, new values would incorrectly be added to listboxes each time those listboxes got updated.
+In Visio pages displayed in web apps, new values would incorrectly be added to listboxes each time those listboxes got updated.